FLUX-SE/all_docs/en_US/spat_revolution_doc/Scene_based_streams.md

 ![](include/SpatRevolution_UserGuide_-045.jpg)

 In the simplest form of Ambisonics - the 1st order, also called **B-format** - only 4 channels are needed to represent a full 3D sound.
 The 4 channels or spherical components W, X, Y and Z resemble the pressure patterns found in an omni microphone (W) and three figure-of-8 microphones for left/right (Y), front/back (X) and up/down (Z) as depicted in above figure.

+The components' count increases with the order: WXYZUVSTRPQNOLMK...
+These different components are organised according to different standards, known as sorting.
+The three most used are available in Spat Revolution:
+- ACN: Ambisonic Channel Number, WYZXVTRSUQOMKLNP...
+This is the sorting used in AmbiX.
+- SID: Single Index Designation, WXYZUVSTRPQNOLMK...
+- FMH: Furse-Malham Harmonics, WXYZRSTUVKLMNOPQ...
+This is used in B-Format.

+Different normalizations exist also with ambisonics.
+This normalization defines the relative level of the omni component compared to the other channels.
+It differs according to the dimension of the ambisonics:
+- SN2D/SN3D: Schmidt-Seminormalized, used in AmbiX.
+- N2D/N3D: Fully-Normalized.
+- FuMa: Furse-Malham normalization, used in B-Format.

 Ambisonics as opposed to other surround and spatial techniques and methods does not carry a speaker signal.
 It is an **encoded** audio signal that has to be **decoded** to the speaker signals.
 This encoding / decoding scheme has the advantage of being very portable and flexible since one is not bound to a specific speaker setup. i.e you can have your ambisonic mix played on a number of speaker setups, for instance Quad, headphones (binaural), 5.1, 6, 8, 7 speakers etc. based on the chosen decoder.